spzSource/spzSource.github.io/_posts/2020-05-08-nuke-build-on-azure-dev-ops-code-coverage-publication-issue.md

 ## Lessons learned
 - use detail debug output to gather more information from logs;
-- get familiar with libraries, frameworks and tools you are using, even look at the code if it's possible.
+- get familiar with libraries, frameworks, and tools you are using, even look at the code if it's possible.

 Happy codding!